SMSpp-Project/smspp-project/README.md

   abstract representation encodes for a Mixed-Integer Linear Program (ColVariable, FRowConstraint and FRealObjective with LinearFunction inside, OneVarConstraint), together with derived MILPSolver classes that actually interface with existing MILP solvers.
-Currently available derived classes are:
+Currently, available derived classes are:

   - CPXMILPSolver, interfacing with the commercial, state-of-the-art [IBM ILOG Cplex](https://www.ibm.com/products/ilog-cplex-optimization-studio);